 The southern coastline of Portugal is gaining incredible popularity as of late.
-With its quaint fishing villages, golden beaches, family orientated towns, and awe-inspiring landscapes, Algarve is one of the best spots in Europe to go for a beach holiday.
-If you’re looking for a vacation mostly spend lying on a sunbed (or a surfboard), Algarve should be the cornerstone of your 10 day Portugal Itinerary.
+With its quaint fishing villages, stunning Praia da Marinha beach, family orientated towns, and awe-inspiring landscapes, Algarve is one of the best spots in Europe to go for a beach holiday.
+If you’re looking for a vacation mostly spend lying on a sunbed (or a surfboard), Algarve (and Praia da Marinha) should be the cornerstone of your 10 day Portugal Itinerary.

 Being Portugal’s medieval capital for more than a century, today Coimbra is the university city of Portugal.
 Combining the youthful student energy of modern Coimbra with the fortifications and gothic buildings of the medieval one, and you got a pretty exciting place to explore.